using CalculusWithJulia

 @syms r h x y

-R = r*(1 - y/h)
+= r*(1 - y/h)

-cone = integrate(pi*R^2, (y, 0, h))
+R = integrate(pi*R^2, (y, 0, h)) cone

 It is not unusual to parameterize a cone by the angle \(\theta\) it makes and the height.
 Since \(r/h=\tan\theta\), this gives the formula \(V = \pi/3\cdot h^3\tan(\theta)^2\).

 The frustum of a cone is simply viewed as a cone with its top cut off.
 If the original height would have been \(h_0\) and the actual height \(h_1\), then the volume remaining is just \(\int_0^{h_1} \pi r(y)^2 dy\).
-We can see the formula for the frustrum of the right cone:
+We can see the formula for the frustum of the right cone:

 @syms h0

-frustrum = integrate(pi*R^2, (y, 0, h0))
+= integrate(pi*R^2, (y, 0, h0)) frustum

-\[ \pi h_{0} r^{2} - \frac{\pi h_{0}^{2} r^{2}}{h} + \frac{\pi h_{0}^{3} r^{2}}{3 h^{2}} \]
+\(\pi h_{0} r^{2} - \frac{\pi h_{0}^{2} r^{2}}{h} + \frac{\pi h_{0}^{3} r^{2}}{3 h^{2}}\)

 Simplifying, we can see this volume can be expressed using the ratio \((h_0/h_1)\):

-frustrum - cone * ( 3h0/h - 3(h0/h)^2 + (h0/h)^3) |> simplify
+- cone * ( 3h0/h - 3(h0/h)^2 + (h0/h)^3) |> simplify frustum

 Example